NVTI Class Resources

 Resources to Serve Employers

-Resources for hiring veterans.
-Discover best practices by exploring articles and tools.
+For more resources for hiring veterans visit the Employer Roadmap.
+Employers can discover best practices by exploring articles and tools.

 HIRE Vets Medallion Program

 The HIRE Vets Medallion Program honors the employers who hire our Nation’s Heroes; codified in the Honoring Investments in Recruiting and Employing (HIRE) American Military Veterans Act of 2017 (HIRE Vets Act of 2017)

 The U.S. Department of Housing and Urban Development's Office of Policy Development and Research

 The U.S. Department of Housing and Urban Development's (HUD's) Office of Policy Development and Research (PD&R)

 supports the Department's efforts to help create cohesive, economically healthy communities.